manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 * Sponsor and attend industry events attracting young yet undiscovered talents.

-### Find the best talent from across the blockchain world.
+### Find the best talent from across the blockchain world

 * Invest in apps and tools to reach the best developers within their communities.
 * Attract top candidates by creating a process that is fun, insightful, and enriching.
 * Train recruiters so they can acquire the needed expertise in terms of social recruiting, sourcing, and the MakerDAO business domain.
 * Create a clear and easy process for candidates to apply for future opportunities: backed up by a team focused on nurturing our talent pool, conducting proactive interviews, and attending fairs and blockchain events.

-### Provide an outstanding candidate experience.
+### Provide an outstanding candidate experience

 As talent is scarce within the crypto sphere, we need to ensure that we provide an experience that is fair, involving, and transparent to the potential candidate.
 Regardless of the final decision, candidates should regard time spent in the recruitment process as valuable, contributing to their individual growth.